 Governor Howard Dean, former DNC Chairman, presidential candidate, six term Governor and physician, currently works as an independent consultant focusing on the areas of health care, early childhood development, alternative energy and the expansion of grassroots politics around the world.

 Dean currently serves on the Board of the National Democratic Institute, a democracy building organization chaired by former Secretary of State Madeline Albright.
 He has extensive experience in Southeastern Europe including in Ukraine, Moldova, and the Balkans.
-He has also has an extensive knowledge of Iraqi and Iranian affairs, and has spent time in China and Myanmar as a result of his NDI activities.
+He has also has an extensive knowledge of Iranian affairs, and has spent time in China and Myanmar as a result of his NDI activities.
 He has been active in anti human trafficking efforts in Asia and in the United States.
-He lectures frequently in Europe, and is currently teaching a course on the Politics of American Foreign Policy at the Jackson Institute at Yale.
-He also teaches at Hofstra University’s Kalikow Institute for the Study of the Presidency and the University of Vermont.
+He lectures frequently in Europe, and is currently teaching a course on the Politics of American Foreign Policy at the Jackson School of Global Affairs at Yale.

 Before entering politics, Dean graduated from Yale University with a B.A. in political science in 1971, and received his medical degree from the Albert Einstein College of Medicine in New York City in 1978.
 Upon completing his residency at the Medical Center Hospital of Vermont, he went on to practice internal medicine in Shelburne, Vermont.